 As a young man clearing fields I used to hate this plant, now I really appreciate it, although I haven’t cleared any fields lately (: As you can see, our local highlight today is Sage (Salvia officinalis).

 Traditionally Sage has been used to treat a lot of different health conditions (I’m aware of at least 42) and although some modern research supports this, there isn’t much.
-However, there is quite a bit of consensus among some notable herbal authors regarding its ability influence the nervous system.
-Personally I have seen this wonderful herb help take the edge off of overwhelming anger by just using a spike.
+However, there is quite a bit of consensus among some notable herbal authors regarding its ability to influence the nervous system.
+Personally, I have seen this wonderful herb help take the edge off of overwhelming anger by just using a spike.
 If you don’t know how to do this just watch for my next post on herbs and I’ll get you started!

 I hope this was helpful and please give us a call or schedule an appointment (individual counseling, marital counseling, herbal therapy, and yoga) if you think we can assist you in your journey of getting, being, or staying well.